How Grants are Approved

 All members of the SAC will be consulted about every application unless they have a conflict of interest.
 Non-trustee members of the SAC are eligible to apply for grants but will be excluded from all stages of the approval process of their own application.

-BRACE is a member of the Association of Medical Research Charities (AMRC)
+BRACE (the Charity) is a member of the Association of Medical Research Charities (AMRC)

 Page last updated October 2024